joedski/musings/Vue General/Journal 2019-05-24 - Keyed Requests, Options, and Other Things Derived Therefrom.md

 - `getHasPermission(store, requestDef, params?): boolean` does a permission check based on the current state.
 Default value is false, because if you have to ask you can't do it.
 That said, permissions just are not used for many things yet.
 - `dispatchClearRequestData(store, requestDef, params?): void` deletes the store record for the given request data, effectively resetting it to `NotAsked`.
 This isn't usually needed, but is provided because `NotAsked` is an inititial state and there are a few cases where it's meaningful.

 > If we wanted to have `dispatchRequest` return `Promise<void>` we'd have to do something like `getRequestDataOrThrow()`, but anyway.
-In our actual code, we'll only have a single namespaced module for requests, so no other action handlers should trigger as a result of `dispatchRequest` being called, meaning we can proceed with the current implementation idea.
+(EDIT: Or `AsyncData#getDataOrThrow()` as shown below)  In our actual code, we'll only have a single namespaced module for requests, so no other action handlers should trigger as a result of `dispatchRequest` being called, meaning we can proceed with the current implementation idea.

 ### Actual Usage of Actual Usage of Actual Usage